Home

 Do diploma students applying through lateral entry have a percentile or rank assigned to them?

-How does tie-breaking affect final rank assignment?
+How does tie-breaking affect final rank assignment in KCET?

 Does the KCET percentile differ by engineering branch preferences?